CUR Low Rank Approximation of a Matrix at Sublinear Cost: Volume of a factor-Gaussian matrix

-{\bf Acknowledgements:} Our work has been supported by NSF Grants CCF--1116736, CCF--1563942 and CCF--1733834 and PSC CUNY Award 69813 00 48.
-We are also grateful to E. E. Tyrtyshnikov for the challenge of formally supporting empirical power of C--A iterations, to N. L. Zamarashkin for his comments on his work with A. Osinsky on LRA via volume maximization and on the first draft of \cite{PLSZ17}, and to S. A. Goreinov, I. V. Oseledets, A. Osinsky, E. E. Tyrtyshnikov, and N. L. Zamarashkin for reprints and pointers to relevant bibliography.
+{\bf Acknowledgements:} Our work has been supported by NSF Grants CCF--1116736, CCF--1563942 and CCF--1733834 and PSC CUNY Award 66720-00 54.
+We are also grateful to E. E. Tyrtyshnikov for the challenge of formally supporting empirical power of C--A iterations, to N. L. Zamarashkin for his comments on his work with A. Osinsky on LRA via volume maximization and on the first drafts of \cite{PLSZ17} and the present paper, and to S. A. Goreinov, I. V. Oseledets, A. Osinsky, E. E. Tyrtyshnikov, and N. L. Zamarashkin for reprints and pointers to relevant bibliography.